Percy Davila is Vice President of Procurement - Europe at Millennium Hotels & Resorts.

 What a fascinating journey into Procurement!
 What does your typical working day look like?

-I wake at around 4:30am (I don’t sleep for long, probably only 4 to 5 hours a night) and I start my day by reading books or researching online – I enjoy watching different types of documentaries and getting an understanding for new things.
-It’s important to me that I start my day well so around 7am I usually go to yoga or spinning and then head to the office around 8.30am.
-Because I don’t sleep for long, I don’t get much chance to switch off so I’ll have already planned my day without realising – I constantly check emails and I already know the projects I want to focus on.
-I am a very well organised person, in fact some people say that I am OCD.
+I wake at around 4:30 am (I don’t sleep for long, probably only 4 to 5 hours a night) and I start my day by reading books or researching online – I enjoy watching different types of documentaries and getting an understanding of new things.
+It’s important to me that I start my day well so around 7 am I usually go to yoga or spinning and then head to the office around 8.30 am.

 What aspects of your role do you both love, and find challenging?

 Procurement is a relatively new career and because of that, you can face different challenges all the time.